dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 each is fairly comprehensive, we would be well served through their study.
 At the least, we learn about what other people believe.

-... elaborate on philosophy here?
+... elaborate on philosophy here? theosophy?

 <a name="prismatic-perspective"/>